6 Multiple Regression

 - B. It minimizes the product of residuals.

-- C. It minimizes the sum of squared residuals for all combinations of explanatory variables.
+- C. It minimizes the sum of squared residuals for all combinations of regressors.

 - D. It shows the exact predictions for every data point.